Editor’s Note: This story is reprinted from

 Organizers of last week’s MacBook Pro hack challenge Thursday disputed accounts that

-that won the $10,000 prize was nicked from a wireless network and is now in circulation.
+the QuickTime exploit that won the $10,000 prize was nicked from a wireless network and is now in circulation.

 “Not likely,” said Dragos Ruiu, one of the CanSecWest and hack contest organizers.
 “Everything went over a wired network.
 It was in a locked cabinet, so it would have to have been physically compromised.”